K2InformaticsGmbH/development_guidelines/doc/coding/pl_sql/coding_style/TagEND.md

 ## [Tag module `END` statements with module names](../Coding_Style.md#TagEnd)

 Every program has an `END` statement.
-You must append the name of the program to the end statement:
+Append the name of the program to the end statement:

 ```pl/sql
 CREATE OR REPLACE PACKAGE BODY <pkgname>